godotengine/godot-docs/contributing/development/best_practices_for_engine_contributors.rst

-Believing that problems may arise in the future and that the software needs to be ready to solve them by the time they appear is called *"Future proofing"* and its characterized by lines of thought such as:
+Believing that problems may arise in the future and that the software needs to be ready to solve them by the time they appear is called *"Future proofing"* and it's characterized by lines of thought such as:

 - I think it would be useful for users to...
 - I think users will eventually need to...